jared-richard-clarke/student/javascript/interpreters/README.md

 - **body**: description of what a production generates.
 - **terminal**: tokens from the scanner — "end points" for the grammar.
 - **nonterminal**: a named reference to another rule in the grammar.
 A few rules containing multiple productions can produce combinatorially larger sets of strings.
 Recursively-defined rules can produce potentially infinite sets of strings.

+## Parser
-- **parser**: maps tokens to terminals in the grammar to figure out which rules could have generated that string.
+A parser maps tokens to terminals in the grammar to figure out which rules could have generated that string.